 Vegetarians are not difficult to cater for – especially if you are a skilled catering professional.
 You should have plenty of ideas about how different flavours and textures will work together, creating a beautiful end result.
 However, there are so many bad vegetarian Christmas dishes around, and it can make a vegetarian quite nervous on Christmas day.
-Make sure the dish you cook has plenty of flavour.
+Make sure the dish you cook has plenty of flavours.
 Many vegetarians get bored with dry nut roasts, or with some flavourless butternut squash.
 All these ingredients and recipe ideas are good, but they need to have flavour.
 Make a vegetarian a great nut roast and they will be happy.
 It just needs to be tender and have interesting flavours within it.
 Think about having a couple of options.
 Vegetarians don’t all like exactly the same thing, in the same way as some meat eaters love turkey and some prefer duck.
 Ask if they like meat substitutes and check their preferences.

 Your wedding day is one of the biggest days of your life.
 You will want everything to run smoothly from beginning to end and the details will all need to be in place.
 Food is such an important part of a wedding.
 Make sure you pick your caterers wisely.
 If the venue you want to hire has their own catering, make sure you discuss the options with them thoroughly.
 Try out the catering options and if you are not happy with the food, ask whether you would be allowed to hire external caterers.
 This could make or break from your dream venue.
 Often the best thing to do is hire in your own caterers who you have chosen carefully.
 Make sure you sample their food and see what all their menu options are like.
 Discuss prices as well – wedding catering is not cheap.
 They should have a set pricing structure so you know exactly what you will be spending.